barbulescu/mars-rover-kata/README.md

    - Incrementally develop functionality.

 2. **Code Design:**
-   - Modularize the rover's functionality (e.g., classes for Plateau, Rover, and Commands).
+   - Modularize the rover's functionality (e.g., classes for Grid, Rover, and Commands).
    - Use clean code principles to ensure readability and maintainability.

 3. **Problem Decomposition:**